---

 - Add a product to your development store.
 The product should not have any custom variants at the start of this tutorial.

-## Create a new extension
+## Create an admin block UI extension

 1. Navigate to your app directory: